Developments in the Autonomous Vehicles (AVS) market are accelerating at a rapid rate

 The UK is set to become a global hub for the development of CAV technologies, with three key consortia championing the UK as a leader in this market.

 Gowling WLG is the only law firm to have been part of UK Autodrive, the largest consortia trialling automated vehicle technology as part of a government-backed initiative to support the introduction of self-driving vehicles into the UK.

-In late 2018, the UK Autodrive project successfully concluded, with the world's first multi-modal journey featuring connected and autonomous road- and pavement-based vehicles.
+In May 2019, the UK Autodrive Consortium published its Final Project Report, following the successful conclusion of the project in late 2018 with the world's first multi-modal journey featuring connected and autonomous road- and pavement-based vehicles.

 Our white paper series

 We are contributing to the thinking on societal and legal issues around the development of autonomous vehicles by developing a series of white papers.

 As part of the series, we ask questions like...What are the data protection risks when it comes to driverless vehicles?
 Is there enough regulation around the moral algorithms of driverless vehicles?
 Is it possible, or even feasible, to make these new vehicles cyber resilient?
 How can public and private sector firms create effective road transport networks to allow CAVs to fulfil their potential? and What are the potential social impacts of automation, and how and when do local and national government policies need to change to maximise the social benefits of Connected Autonomous Vehicles (CAVs)?

 The first six reports cover data protection, the moral algorithm and the cyber security of driverless vehicles, the challenges of reshaping our infrastructure in preparation for CAVs, the impact of intellectual property rights on future mobility and CAV development, the social impacts of automation, and our latest paper discusses the impact of CAVs on the automotive supply chain.

 Download the series below.